evanmiltenburg/annotating-negations/README.md

 ```

 ## The raw data
-The raw data in this folder is in the Flickr30k folder.
-These files are taken from
+We annotated image descriptions from the Flickr30K dataset.
+The relevant files can
-the Flickr30K entities dataset.
-The relevant citations are:
+be found in the Flickr30k folder.
+The relevant citations for this data are:

 * [Flickr30K] Peter Young, Alice Lai, Micah Hodosh and Julia Hockenmaier.
 From image descriptions to visual denotations: New similarity metrics for semantic inference over event descriptions, Transactions of the Association for Computational Linguistics, 2(Feb):67-78, 2014.
 * [Flickr30K Entities] Bryan A. Plummer, Liwei Wang, Chris M. Cervantes, Juan C. Caicedo, Julia Hockenmaier, and Svetlana Lazebnik, Flickr30k Entities: Collecting Region-to-Phrase Correspondences for Richer Image-to-Sentence Models, ICCV, 2015.